MetaMask/metamask-mobile/README.md

 - make sure to install `detox-cli` by referring to the instructions mentioned [here](https://wix.github.io/Detox/docs/introduction/getting-started/#detox-prerequisites).
 - Additionally, install `applesimutils` by following the guidelines provided [here](https://github.com/wix/AppleSimulatorUtils).

-Keep in mind that there are two modes in which you can build the app: release mode and debug mode.
+Keep in mind that there are two modes in which you can build the app: `release mode` and `debug mode`.
 Building the app in release mode is exclusively reserved for CI, and there's a high chance that you may not possess the required keys to build the application.
 To avoid any issues, it's recommended that you initiate the tests on a local build.
 To run tests against a local build run this command:

 ```bash
 yarn test:e2e:ios:debug